 Keep it simple.

-This is not the place to cram in everything a user needs to know about your app.
-Instead, focus on a simple message that clearly communicates how you make someone's life better.
+This is not the place to cram in everything a buyer needs to know about your product or service.
+Instead, focus on a simple message that clearly communicates how you solve a problem or make someone's life better.